Goods and Services sold outside the scope of VAT

 - Where the seller is VAT registered the purchaser must be VAT registered or must become VAT registered as a result of the Transfer of the business as a going concern (TOGC).

-- If you purchase a business with past sales in excess of £ per year this will be a compulsory VAT registration.
+- If you purchase a business with past sales in excess of £ per year, rate effective from this will be a compulsory VAT registration.